H.R. 6550: American FIRST Act of 2025

 What does H.R.
 6550 actually do?

-It makes the Federal Reserve, OCC, and FDIC file annual reports on their work with global financial regulatory groups, including meetings, positions taken, funding sources, and possible U.S. rule changes.
+It makes the Federal Reserve, the OCC, and the FDIC file yearly reports on their work inside global banking forums — covering meetings, the positions their reps took, funding sources, and any U.S. rule changes that could follow.

 Which global banking groups are covered?

 H.R.
-6550 specifically names 5: the Bank for International Settlements, Basel Committee, Financial Stability Board, International Association of Insurance Supervisors, and NGFS.
+6550 names five outright: the Bank for International Settlements, the Basel Committee on Banking Supervision, the Financial Stability Board, the International Association of Insurance Supervisors, and the NGFS.

 Which U.S. regulators would have to report?

-3 regulators: the Federal Reserve, the Office of the Comptroller of the Currency, and the FDIC.
+Three: the Federal Reserve, the Office of the Comptroller of the Currency (OCC), and the FDIC.
+Each files its own annual report on its global-forum work.

-Would regulators have to reveal what positions they took in those meetings?
+Would regulators have to reveal the positions they took in those meetings?

 Does H.R.
 6550 require an economic impact analysis?